riboviz/riboviz/docs/user/run-vignette.md

 ### Troubleshooting: `This script needs to be run under Python 3`

-This warning arises if you try and run `prep_riboviz` under Python 2.
-You can only run `prep_riboviz` with Python 3.
+This warning arises if you try and run the workflow under Python 2.
+You can only run the workflow under Python 3.

 ### Troubleshooting: `File not found: vignette/input/example_missing_file.fastq.gz`